-If you are convicted of an Arson offence in the state of New South Wales (NSW), the offence will show up as a disclosable court outcome (DCO) on a national criminal history check in NSW.
+If you are convicted of an Arson offence in the state of New South Wales (NSW), the offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check in NSW.
 The offence will remain on an individual’s criminal record check unless it is legally expunged after a certain period of time if it qualifies for NSW’s Spent Convictions Scheme.

 In 2019, two young men were arrested in northern New South Wales for allegedly causing a fire in the wild by gathering natural incendiaries and papers then setting them ablaze using a pocket lighter.
 The action was interpreted to mean arson, as per the state statutes, allowing them to be charged and convicted.

 Arson is a terminology defined as malicious destruction and vandalism of property using fire or explosives.
 The Crimes Act 1900 (NSW) does not explicitly define malicious vandalism and destruction of property as arson.
 However, the term is implied in the Act.

 If you are suspected of arson, you will be charged based on the type of offence committed.
 Under the Crimes Act 1900, four different violations make up the offence of arson.